God Is Enough

 When you are down to nothing, you realize God is enough.
 Yield to Him.
 If you do that, He'll use you.
 God is enough for you, and you are complete in Him.
 Everything you'll ever need is found in your relationship with Him.

 Alright thank you very much, and hello again radio friends.
 How in the world are you?
 Yes, this is your friend Dr. Cook and I’m delighted to be back with you once, again to share from God’s word.
 We’re looking into the sixth chapter of the Gospel of Mark.
 In any case, here we are at verse seven, “He called on to Him”, that is our Lord Jesus, “called onto him, the 12 and began to send them fourth, two by two, and gave them power over unclean spirits, and commanded them that they should take nothing for their journey, save a staff only, no script, no bread, no money in their purse, but be shod with sandals, and not put on two coats”.
 We’ll come back to this in a minute, I’ll continue reading however a with what our Lord said.
 He said, “Unto them in what place whatsoever ye enter into an house, there abide til ye depart from that place and whosoever shall not receive you, nor hear you, when ye depart thence, shake off the dust under your feet for a testimony against them.
-I say unto you it’s shall be more tolerable for Sodom and Gomorrah in the day of judgment than for that city”.
+Verily, I say unto you it’s shall be more tolerable for Sodom and Gomorrah in the day of judgment than for that city”.
 They went out and preached that men should repent, they cast out many demons, and anointed with oil many who were sick and healed them.
 Now here, Mark of course with his telegraphic style, just puts down the main facts, which I guess is all right with us.
 Our Lord Jesus knows whom He wants to send and where He wants to send them.
 That’s the first thing that stands right out there.
 All you have to do is yield yourself to God and He’ll send you and He’ll use you.
 You don’t have to pray, “Oh God use me”.
 It’s a matter of becoming usable, isn’t it?
 Yes, it is.
-Our Lord Jesus knows who He wants to reach, He knows the person that He wants to send, to reach that someone, He knows the circumstances which will apply when the meeting is accomplished.
+Our Lord Jesus knows who He wants to reach, He knows who He wants to send, to reach that someone, He knows the circumstances which will apply when the meeting is accomplished.
 Knows is all about it, and He knows we want you to work.
 Have you ever thought about that?
 Many of my listeners, from time to time, face a choice as to whom, with whom they will work.
 Shall I work with this person, shall I work with that person, shall I team up with the other person?

 A man talked to me some time ago, about leaving his very comfortable position in the church, and going to work with a brother who had a television ministry.
 Entirely different set up and with probably less security, should he do it or not.
 Well I tell you, the Lord knows.
 Looking back I can see how He led, me not only in the general course of my life, but He led me in terms of the people with whom I would work.
 He knows, He put these people together, by two and two and He sent them.
 Now, let that be a comfort to your own heart today and a challenge as well to you, as you think in terms of the decisions you must make that involve, the who, what, where, when, and why, our Lord Jesus knows.
 “He Himself knew what He would do it”, says, “concerning His conduct”, in John chapter 6.
 He Himself knew what He would do.
 He knew all things, it says in another place.
 “He did not that any should tell Him”.
 So, just report for duty, ask God to guide you in your choice of people with whom you are to work and He will, so that your ministry will be a blessed adventure not a grind, and you’ll have the joy of working with people that fit so closely with your own attributes, that both of you will know that the Lord put you together.
 Reverend Ota, we called him Ota Sensei, the word sensei is an honorable suffix in Japanese, means wise one, teacher.
 Ota Sensei, he was my interpreter in Japan years ago, traveled with me everywhere.
 One day the thought just overcame him, he said, “You know brother, I’m so close to you that even when you cough, I cough”.
 That’s pretty close, isn’t it?
 Yes, you can have the joy of working with people concerning whom you know the Lord put them with you.